Sculpture

 After seeing this first model, Claude Johnson, managing director of Rolls Royce, asked Sykes to design a graceful mascot figure that would ornament all future Rolls Royce cars.
 His brief was to convey the spirit of Rolls Royce namely, ‘speed with silence, the absence of vibration, the mysterious harnessing of great energy, and a beautiful living organism of superb grace’.

 But it seems Sykes felt a more feminine, softer representation was needed and he continued to use Thornton as his inspiration, with that voluptuous cloth billowing out behind as her ‘wings’.
-However, just like ‘Winged Victory’, she faces into the wind, with a sense of movement and triumph.
-We may not adorn our ships with figureheads anymore, but the notion of the figurehead signifying artistic skill, prestige and ownership lives on in the luxury car market.
+However, just like the Nike of Samothrace, she faces the wind, with a sense of movement and triumph.
+We may not adorn our ships with figureheads anymore, but the notion of the figurehead signifying artistic skill, prestige, and ownership lives on in the luxury car market.

 According to sources, the secret passion between Montagu and Thornton survived for 10 years, known to only a handful of close friends.
 Thornton had poor social and economic status, and Montagu was already married to Lady Cecil Victoria Constance Kerr.